Information before the course

 Is it necessary to have previous meditation experience to attend the course?

 There is no need to have previous experience of meditation.
 A sincere effort to surrender to the guidance of an experienced teacher is enough.
-It is true that some courses may be open only to more experienced meditators (so-called old students), such a course will always be visibly marked.
+At the same time some courses may be open only to more experienced meditators (so-called old students), such a course will always be visibly marked.
 Likewise, in the case of individual meditation (self-retreat), this is recommended only for more experienced meditators.

 How will it all work and what if I can't sit still for that long?

 The meditation classes follow the program that the teacher pins on the bulletin board on the day of arrival.
 The custom is to alternate sitting meditation with walking meditation.
 The program can be strongly structured or looser depending on the teacher’s approach.
 Meditation takes place primarily in the meditation hall, with the option to practice in the rooms or outdoors (depending on the weather and the needs of the meditators).
-Walking meditation (chankamana) can be done outdoors – in front of the building, on the grass, on the sand under a shelter (in the summer months), in the adjacent meditation room in case of rain, or in the corridors of the main building.
-Once a day (usually in the evening) there is a teacher’s talk (dhammatalk) and loving-kindness meditation (metta).
+Walking meditation (chankamana) can be done outdoors – in front of the building, on the grass, on the sand under a shelter (in the summer months), “in the nearby downstairs meditation room in case of rain, or in the corridors of the main building.
+Once a day (usually in the evening) there is a teacher’s talk (Dhamma talk) and loving-kindness meditation (metta).

 If for health reasons you cannot sit on a cushion, we have chairs available which you can place ideally against the wall in the meditation hall and meditate sitting down.